petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/securing-your-app-with-oauth2.md

 ## Examine the Code

-The React app is made up of three routes that lead to each of the authentication flows.
-The files are located in three folders corresponding to their flow.
-In each route, the `components` folder consists of the UI elements for handling the different events that occur upon clicking buttons.
-For example, the `Authorize.js` file handles the redirect to the authorization page, the `Token.js` file handles fetching the access token, and the `Users.js` file handles fetching the list of users.
-Also in each route, the `utils` folder consists of the `config.js` file and the `Requests.js` file.
+The React app has three routes, each leading to a different authentication flow.
+The files for configuring each route/flow are located in separate folders.
+Each route's `components` folder defines the UI elements for handling the events fired by clicking buttons.
+For example, the `Authorize.js` file redirects to the authorization page, `Token.js` fetches the access token, and `Users.js` fetches the list of users.
+Each route's `utils` folder holds the `config.js` and `requests.js` files.

 ```
 src